Notice; request for comment.

 For each item or class of information that you identify as being subject to your claim, please answer the following questions, giving as much detail as possible:

 2. Information submitted to EPA becomes stale over time.
-Why should the information you claim as business confidential be protected for the time period specified in your answer to question no. 1?
+Why should the information you claim as confidential be protected for the time period specified in your answer to question No. 1?

 4. Is the information contained in any publicly available material such as the Internet, publicly available data bases, promotional publications, annual reports, or articles?
 Is there any means by which a member of the public could obtain access to the information?
 Is the information of a kind that you would customarily not release to the public?

 5. Has any governmental body made a determination as to the confidentiality of the information?
 If so, please attach a copy of the determination.